 Does Apple Cider Vinegar Detox?

 I've heard some people drink apple cider vinegar to detox / cleanse themselves after a night of drinking too much.
 One website says it helps your liver breakdown “toxins” and balance pH.
-While there is no evidence that it rids the body of toxins (notice they never tell us which toxins it eliminates), when it comes to balancing pH, that's a myth.
+While there is no evidence that it rids the body of toxins (we are never told which toxins it eliminates), when it comes to balancing pH, that's a myth.
 If you are healthy, blood pH is always the same because too acid or too alkaline would kill us.

 If to drink vinegar after a hangover, a teaspoon or two won't hurt you.
 Just don't expect any miracles.
 And if I can preach at you for a moment, come on, your an adult.
 It's time to put away childish things like getting drunk.